evadoncieux/tchooz/README.md

 - If there are any changes to the javascript files and there's a need to reload the assets, run `npm run build`

+- During the development phase, launch your XAMPP for the database and you can start coding ˙ᵕ˙

 ## Technologies

 ### Symfony